Wei-i/Papers-with-Codes-of-Few-Shot-Object-Detection/README.md

 # paper-of-FSOD
-Few-shot Object Detection Recent Work

-## Few Shot Object Detection Preliminaries
+## 1. Few Shot Object Detection Preliminaries
 * K-shot N-way Object Detection
   - K means  the number of the objects for each class
   - N means the number of classes for few shot detection